 One of the first signs that let us know of the imminent arrival of spring weather is the Almond Blossom.

 A hiking trail can show the walker landscapes where the colour that stands out is the soft pinks and whites of the almond trees.
 A true delight for your senses.

 Does it rain in February in Malaga?
 What is the temperature?

 It could rain around 5 days during this month according to historical registry, but it will be for no more than 1 or 2 days in general.

 In 2018 by the 9th of February the temperature was 3ºC at 7 am, 9ºC at 9am and around 18ºC in the afternoon.
-This situation will not last long though and temperatures will rise before the month ends.
+This situation doesn’t last long though and temperatures would rise before the month ends.